dhoulder/lizard-evolution/r-package/README.md

   ```
   # You may need to set your environment first with "module load ..."
   # or similar so that the correct version of R and the C++ compiler is
   # available.
-Check ../README-* and your local system documentation.
+See ../README-*.md and your local system documentation.
   R
   install.packages('Rcpp')
   ```